-Here are two examples showing what is technically possible with text elements.
-The construction of each is carried out using a format style.
-Right-click on the picture and choose Edit Style to open the Graphics Styles dialog.
+The construction of each example was carried out using a graphics style.
+Right-click on the picture and choose Edit Style to open the Graphics Styles dialog (Figure 18).
 You may first wish to choose a different style to edit for the picture, or create a new style for a special purpose.
 For more about styles, see Chapter 4 (Changing Object Attributes).
 If you store the picture using File > Export, the text is exported along with the graphic.
-If you use the context menu option Save as graphic, then the text is not exported.

-Fontwork Gallery

-Click the icon is to open the Fontwork Gallery (Figure 22) which you can use to insert an eyecatching caption to an image.
+If you use the context menu option Save as Picture, then the text is not exported.
+Fontwork Gallery Click the icon is to open the Fontwork Gallery (Figure 22) which you can use to insert an eye-catching caption to an image.
 Fontwork drawing objects belong to the shape category.
 The Gallery contains a selection of popular text forms.